ac000/itsa/README.md

 the last two should already be packaged up for your system.

+**NOTE:** This requires jansson 2.14.1 or later with DTOA support (the default) for the proper handling of real numbers.

+### Linux

-On Red Hat/Fedora/etc libcurl and jansson can be obtained with
+On Red Hat/Fedora/etc

 ```
 $ sudo dnf install libcurl{,-devel} jansson{,-devel} sqlite{,-devel}